 - Our projects have a 100 per cent success record with both EB-5 visa processing and 'Conditions' Removal, some two years after emigrating.

-- We have a sales people to sell your shares, once visa conditions have been removed.
+- We have sales people to sell your shares, once visa conditions have been removed.

-- You may sell your shares and exit whenever you wish.
+- You may sell your shares.
 If your circumstances change and you abandon your visa application, you are not contracted to American Life for any period.
-Most Regional Centers tie you in for five, six or seven years.
+Most Regional Centers tie you in for five, six or seven years from day one.

 Work, study, or retire, the choice is yours